bluesky/event-model/docs/source/external.rst

 example) do not appear there.

 A Filler takes in a ``handler_registry``, such as the one shown in the previous section.
-It uses the ``'spec'`` in each Resource document to find a matching handler class in its registry.
-If it cannot find a match for a given spec, an clear error is raised.

 .. code:: python

    import event_model
    filler = event_model.Filler(handler_registry)

+It uses the ``'spec'`` in each Resource document to find a matching handler class in its registry.
+If it cannot find a match for a given spec, an :class:`~event_model.UndefinedAssetSpecification` error is raised.

 A primary concern here is resource management.
 Fillers create and cache instances of handlers, which in turn may cache instances of file handles,